Lundalogik/LimeBootstrapAppStore/infotile/README.md

 *	tileColor - Color of the tile.
 You can pick any color you like.
 Just supply a hex-color or a rgb/rgba-color
 *	icon - Supply a font awesome icon for even cooler experience
 *	displayText - Optional.
 The filterName will be the default text, but you can supply your own text here.
+*	iconPosition - Optional, is default set as right but can be placed left

 ###Colors